Bulk medium evolution has considerable effects on jet observables

-One can see that the medium flow effects, which cause the unique structures at large angles $\theta\gtrsim \pi/2$, produce a similar effect on the the jet inner-structure.
-In particular, the difference between the various scenarios for the dynamics of the bulk medium appears clearly in the medium response to the jet at large angles $\theta\gtrsim 1.0$.
-The strongly-coupled description gives a weaker energy and momentum broadening, compared to the weakly-coupled case, for both following and opposing flows.
-In the outward case with the strongly-coupled description, even suppression can be seen at $\theta\sim1.5$ due to the interplay between the radial flow and backward over subtraction effects.
+The clear difference between the various scenarios for the dynamics of the medium response to the jet also appears in the large-angle region for the cases with expanding medium.
+The strongly coupled description gives weaker energy and momentum broadening than the weakly coupled case for both following and opposing flows.
+In the outward case with the strongly coupled description, even suppression can be seen at $\theta\approx1.5$ due to the interplay between the radial flow and backward over subtraction effects.

 In summary, we have systematically studied jet shape modification in a static or an expanding fluid, using a set of very different medium response effects: weakly coupled response, and a strongly coupled response, both with and without particlization.
 These represent the range of approaches currently applied to the study of medium response to jets.
 The parameters of each approach, as well as those for the expansion of the bulk medium, were chosen to be very close to realistic simulations.